wingel/vadarklockan/docs/source/index.rst

 ======

-The project "What time is it?" has been carried out during 2022 by Calle Lindkvist (C implementation), Filip Eriksson (Python implementation) under the supervision of Christer Weinigel (C/Python and server infrastructure at Netnod as well as packaging and documentation).
+The project "What time is it?" has been carried out during 2022 by Calle Lindkvist <lindkvistcalle@gmail.com> (C implementation), Filip Eriksson <filip_eriksson@live.se> (Python implementation) under the supervision of Christer Weinigel (C/Python and server infrastructure at Netnod as well as packaging and documentation).

 Contents
 ========